 Arbitration and Conciliation

-Legal Framework of Arbitration and Conciliation Act in India
+Legal Framework of the Arbitration and Conciliation Act in India

 - It aims to provide a robust framework for the fair and efficient resolution of disputes outside of traditional court litigation, promoting alternative dispute resolution mechanisms such as arbitration and conciliation.